bruceravel/demeter/documentation/Athena/intro.rst

     ``%APPDATA%\\demeter\\stash``.

 **log files**
-    When ATHENA runs into problems, it attempts to write enough information to the screen that the problem can be addressed.
+    When :demeter:`athena` runs into problems, it attempts to write enough information to the screen that the problem can be addressed.
 This screen information is what Bruce needs to troubleshoot bugs.
-On a linux (or other unix) machine, simply run ATHENA from the command line and the informative screen messages will be written to the screen.
-You can cut-n-paste that text or capture the output by running ATHENA through
+On a linux (or other unix) machine, simply run :demeter:`athena` from the command line and the informative screen messages will be written to the screen.
+You can cut-n-paste that text or capture the output by running :demeter:`athena` through
     `tee <http://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html>`__:
     ``~> dathena | tee capture.log``
-    On a Windows machine, it is uncommon to run the software from the command line, so ATHENA has been instrumented to write a run-time log file.
+    On a Windows machine, it is uncommon to run the software from the command line, so :demeter:`athena` has been instrumented to write a run-time log file.
 This log file is called dathena.log and can be found in the ``%APPDATA%\\demeter`` folder.